kristinaabramoff/CryptoClustering_unsupervised_ML/README.md

-# CryptoClustering
+# Cryptocurrency Market Clustering Using K-Means and Principal Component Analysis (PCA)

 ## Overview
-Welcome to the CryptoClustering project!
-This project delves into analyzing cryptocurrency price changes over 24-hour and 7-day periods using unsupervised learning techniques.
-Our main objective is to identify distinct groups within the cryptocurrency market by applying clustering algorithms like K-means.
-Additionally, we explore how data transformations such as Principal Component Analysis (PCA) impact clustering outcomes.
+The **CryptoClustering** project analyzes cryptocurrency price changes over 24-hour and 7-day periods using unsupervised learning techniques.
+The primary objective is to identify distinct groups within the cryptocurrency market by applying clustering algorithms like K-means.
+The project also explores how data transformations, such as Principal Component Analysis (PCA), affect clustering outcomes.

 ## Software and Tools Used
-Python: The primary programming language for data analysis and machine learning.
+- **Python**: The primary programming language for data analysis and machine learning.
-Pandas: For data manipulation and analysis.
+- **Pandas**: Used for data manipulation and analysis.
-Scikit-learn: Used for machine learning algorithms and data scaling.
+- **Scikit-learn**: Utilized for machine learning algorithms and data scaling.
-hvPlot: For data visualization.
+- **hvPlot**: For interactive data visualization.
-Jupyter Notebook: For interactive coding and analysis.
+- **Jupyter Notebook**: For interactive coding and analysis.

-#Getting Started
+## Getting Started

-## Repository Setup
+### Repository Setup
-Create Repository: A new GitHub repository named CryptoClustering was created.
+1. **Create Repository**: A new GitHub repository named `CryptoClustering` is created.
-Clone and Setup: Clone the repository to your local machine and set up the initial files.
+2. **Clone and Setup**: The repository is cloned to the local machine, and initial files are set up.
-File Renaming: Rename the starter code file from Crypto_Clustering_starter_code.ipynb to Crypto_Clustering.ipynb.
+3. **File Renaming**: The starter code file, `Crypto_Clustering_starter_code.ipynb`, is renamed to `Crypto_Clustering.ipynb`.

-# Data Loading and Initial Analysis
+### Data Loading and Initial Analysis
-Data Import: Load the data from crypto_market_data.csv into a DataFrame.
+1. **Data Import**: The data from `crypto_market_data.csv` is loaded into a DataFrame.
-Explore Data: Perform initial data exploration to understand the dataset's structure and characteristics.
+2. **Explore Data**: Initial data exploration is performed to understand the dataset's structure and characteristics.

 ## Data Preparation
-Standardization: Normalize the data using StandardScaler from Scikit-learn to ensure all features are on a similar scale, which is essential for accurate clustering.
+1. **Standardization**: The data is normalized using `StandardScaler` from Scikit-learn to ensure all features are on a similar scale for accurate clustering.
-Scaled DataFrame: Create a new DataFrame with scaled data, keeping the "coin_id" from the original data as the index.
+2. **Scaled DataFrame**: A new DataFrame with the scaled data is created, with the "coin_id" retained from the original data as the index.

 ## Finding the Optimal Number of Clusters (k)

-Using Original Scaled Data:
+### Using Original Scaled Data
-Elbow Method: Identify the optimal number of clusters by:
+1. **Elbow Method**: The optimal number of clusters is identified by:
-Generating potential k values ranging from 1 to 11.
+   - Generating potential k values ranging from 1 to 11.
-Calculating inertia for each k value.
+   - Calculating inertia for each k value.
-Plotting inertia to find the "elbow" point that indicates the best k.
+   - Plotting inertia values to find the "elbow" point that indicates the best k.

 ## Clustering with K-means (Original Scaled Data)
-Model Initialization: Initialize the K-means model with the optimal k value found using the elbow method.
+1. **Model Initialization**: The K-means model is initialized with the optimal k value found using the elbow method.
-Model Fitting: Fit the K-means model to the scaled data.
+2. **Model Fitting**: The K-means model is fitted to the scaled data.
-Cluster Prediction: Predict clusters and group cryptocurrencies accordingly.
+3. **Cluster Prediction**: Clusters are predicted, grouping cryptocurrencies accordingly.
-Data Visualization: Create a scatter plot using hvPlot with "price_change_percentage_24h" and "price_change_percentage_7d" on the x and y axes.
-Points are colored by predicted clusters, with "coin_id" included in the hover tooltip.
+4. **Data Visualization**: A scatter plot is created using hvPlot, with `price_change_percentage_24h` on the x-axis and `price_change_percentage_7d` on the y-axis.
+The data points are colored by predicted clusters, and "coin_id" is included in the hover tooltip.

 ## Optimizing Clusters with Principal Component Analysis (PCA)
-PCA Transformation: Apply PCA to reduce the dataset to three principal components.
+1. **PCA Transformation**: PCA is applied to reduce the dataset to three principal components.
-Explained Variance: Analyze the explained variance to understand the information retained by the principal components.
+2. **Explained Variance**: The explained variance is analyzed to understand the information retained by the principal components.

 ## Using PCA Data for Clustering
-New DataFrame: Create a new DataFrame with PCA-transformed data, using "coin_id" as the index.
+1. **New DataFrame**: A new DataFrame with PCA-transformed data is created, using "coin_id" as the index.
-Elbow Method (PCA Data): Apply the elbow method to find the optimal k value using the PCA data.
+2. **Elbow Method (PCA Data)**: The elbow method is applied to find the optimal k value using the PCA data.
-K-means Clustering (PCA Data):
-Initialize and fit the K-means model using PCA data.
-Store predicted clusters in a new column.
+3. **K-means Clustering (PCA Data)**: The K-means model is initialized and fitted using PCA data.
+The predicted clusters are stored in a new column.
-Generate a scatter plot with hvPlot, using "PC1" and "PC2" as axes and coloring by K-means labels. "coin_id" is included in the hover tooltip.
+4. **Data Visualization**: A scatter plot is generated using hvPlot, with "PC1" and "PC2" on the axes, and the data points colored by the K-means labels. "coin_id" is included in the hover tooltip.

 ## Analysis and Conclusion
-The project concludes with an evaluation of how reducing features using PCA affects clustering performance.
-The results suggest that PCA can lead to more distinct clusters, highlighting the benefits of dimensionality reduction in clustering tasks.
+The project concludes with an evaluation of how reducing features using PCA impacts clustering performance.
+The results suggest that PCA can lead to more distinct clusters, highlighting the advantages of dimensionality reduction in clustering tasks.

-For the full analysis, code, and visualizations, please refer to the CryptoClustering.ipynb notebook in the project repository.
+For the full analysis, code, and visualizations, please refer to the `CryptoClustering.ipynb` notebook in the project repository.